4-dimensional symplectic contractions: Local symplectic contractions in dimension .

 \begin{theorem} Suppose that $\pi$ is small (i.e.~it does not contract any divisor).
 Then $\pi$ is locally analytically isomorphic to the collapsing of the zero section in the cotangent bundle of $\proj ^2$.
 Therefore $X$ admits a Mukai flop as described in example \ref{MukaiFlop} \end{theorem}

 The above theorem, together with Matsuki's termination of 4-dimensional flops, see \cite{Matsuki}, is the key ingredient in the proof of the following result.
-See also \cite[Thm.1.2]{WierzbaWisniewski} and \cite{Wierzba-unpublished}, as well as \cite{BurnsHuLuo}.
-The classical references for the Minimal Model Program (MMP), which is the framework for this argument, are \cite{KawamataMatsudaMatsuki} and \cite{KollarMori}.
+Similar results are \cite[Thm.~1.2]{WierzbaWisniewski}, \cite[Thm.~4.1]{FuNamikawa}, and in \cite{Wierzba-unpublished}, as well as in \cite{BurnsHuLuo}.
+The classical references for the Minimal Model Program (MMP), which is the framework for this argument, are \cite{KawamataMatsudaMatsuki} and \cite{KollarMori}; the finitness argument is in \cite{KawamataMatsuki}.

 \begin{theorem} Let $\pi: X \ra Y$ be a 4-dimensional local symplectic contraction and let $\pi^{-1}(0)$ be its only 2-dimensional fiber.
 Then $X$ is a Mori Dream Space over $Y$.
 Moreover any SQM model of $X$ over $Y$ is smooth and any two of them are connected by a finite sequence of Mukai flops whose centers are over $0\in Y$.
-In particular, there are only finitely many non isomorphic (local) symplectic resolution of $Y$. \end{theorem}
+In particular, there are only finitely many non isomorphic (local) symplectic resolutions of $Y$, c.f.~\cite[Thm.~4.1]{FuNamikawa}. \end{theorem}

+\begin{proof} We note that, by the (relative) non-vanishing theorem (Theorem 3.4 in \cite{KollarMori}), the linear and numerical equivalence over $Y$ are the same hence $\Pic(X/Y)$ is a finitely generated free abelian group (a lattice).
+Note also that, since we are in a relative situation over $Y$ via a birational map $\pi$, we can assume that a $\pi$-nef line bundle is also $\pi$-big: in fact a nef bundle plus a big one is big and in our situation the trivial bundle is $\pi$-big.
+By the (relative) Kawamata-Shokurov basepoint-free theorem (Theorem 3.24 in \cite{KollarMori}) every nef divisor on $X$ (we drop from now on the suffix $\pi$) is also semiample.
+On the other hand, the (relative) rationality theorem (we use Theorem 3.25(2) in \cite{KollarMori}, we choose an effective $\bQ$-divisor $\Delta$ such that $-\Delta$ is $\pi$-ample which is possible by Kodaira's lemma) asserts that $\Nef(X/Y)$ is rational polyhedral.